Orange River: Catchment and rainfall

 In the dry season, the volume of the water in the river is considerably reduced because of the rapid run-off and evaporation.
 At the source of the Orange, the rainfall is about 2,000 mm per annum, but precipitation decreases as the river flows westward; at its mouth, the rainfall is less than 50 mm per year.
 The factors that support evaporation, though, tend to increase in a westerly direction.
-In the wet season (summer), the Orange river becomes a brown colored torrent.
+In the wet season (summer), the Orange river becomes a brown coloured torrent.
 The huge mass of sediment carried constitutes a long-term threat to engineering projects on the river.

 The total catchment of the Orange River (including the Vaal) extends over 973,000 km2, i.e. equivalent to about 77% of the land area of South Africa (1,221,037 km2).
 Around 366,000 km2 (38%), however, are situated outside the country in Lesotho, Botswana, and Namibia.